Houston Child Support Lawyers

 3) How is child support expected to be paid?

-Except when the custodial parent says otherwise, all child support will be paid by way of a wage assignment.
-This means that the child support payments have to be deducted out of the wages of the parent who is obligated to pay child support.
+Except when the custodial parent says otherwise, all child support will be paid through a wage assignment.
+This means that the payments must be deducted from the wages of the parent who is obligated to pay child support.

 4) How is child support calculated?

-Several states have a statewide formula (known as the guideline) for figuring out just how much child support should be paid.
-If perhaps the parents can’t agree on child support, the judge is going to decide the child support sum based on the guideline computation.
+Several states have a statewide formula (known as the guideline) for determining child support.
+If the parents can’t agree, the judge will decide the child support sum based on the guideline computation.

 Things that might be important to your state’s child support calculation include: